microtrain/bootcamp/03-BashScripting/01-Basics.md

 Examples
 * vim hello.txt - Opens vim and loads the file hello.txt
 * add(1, 2) - Passes two arguments into a function called add (the values 1 and 2).
-Once might suspect that this would return the number 3.
+One might suspect that this would return the number 3.
 * Check.word('random') - This passes _random_ as an argument into the word method of the (fictitious) Check class.
 Perhaps we are checking the spelling of the word _random_ or maybe this is an argument that tells the method to return a random word.

 ## Exercise 2 - Working with Arguments and Conditionals

-In this exercise we will work with the file *~/restart_apache/re.sh* on a *branch called feature/arguments*.
+In this exercise, we will work with the file *~/restart_apache/re.sh* on a *branch called feature/arguments*.
 Create a [feature branch](https://www.atlassian.com/agile/branching) called _feature/arguments_.

 ```sh